Business Startup Visa

 The free business start-up school provides the ability to earn points in order to obtain a D-8-4 Start-up Visa.
 For more information on the Visa process, you can check out the Korean Intellectual Property Assistance point system.
 The initial application process was fairly easy.
 I completed a one-page application and then submitted the application via email.
 Once I was accepted into the program I was asked to provide a front and back copy of my Alien Registration Card.

 The first class I took was the 1st Business Start-up School course, a free two-week program, titled Oasis 4.
-The class gathered at Seoul Global Center every night from 7:00 to 9:00 p.m. on the fifth floor.
+The class gathered at the Seoul Global Center every night from 7:00 to 9:00 p.m. on the fifth floor.
 The class covers such topics as writing Corporation Formation, Writing An Effective Business Plan, Labor Laws, Marketing, and Business Taxes in South Korea.
 Prior to the first day of class, I was sent via email the course curriculum, subway directions, and emergency contact information.

 I was both excited about the class and worried about the amount of time I would need to dedicate to completing the class.
 My new weekly schedule consisted of attending Korean Language program class from 1:00 to 5:00 p.m, grabbing dinner at Hankuk University faculty cafeteria, and then riding the subway for thirty minutes to Seoul Global Center to attend business startup class.